bkiefer/asrident/README.md

 Be aware that this requires an MQTT broker that is running and accessible on the host system.
 The mosquitto service on a Linux system, for example, by default only accepts connections from localhost.
 To change that behaviour, you can create a file `10-externalconn.conf` in the directory `/etc/mosquitto/conf.d` with the following content:

     listener 1883 0.0.0.0

-# Speaker identification

-Currently needs a pretrained autoencoder under `pretrained_models/autoencoder.keras`.
-See the spkindent repository for instructions.